 - 1 cup cherry tomatoes , cut in half

 - Salt and pepper to taste

-- 3 cups (about 3 ounces) broken tortilla chips
+- 3 ounces (about 3 cups) broken tortilla chips

-- 1 ripe avocado , peeled, pitted, and cut into cubes
+- 1 small ripe avocado , peeled, pitted, and cut into cubes

 - 1 cup grated Pepper Jack or Mexican blend cheese